LiveRepoReflection/m2geval-project/README.md

 ## How to Cite

-If you use `LiveRepoReflection` in your research, please cite our paper:
+If you use `M²G-Eval` in your research, please cite our paper:

 ```bibtex